Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Additional experimental results

-For each of the real data experiments, we set $t^*$ (see \cref{supp:hyperparameters}) equal to the largest $n$ considered in the experiment.
-In particular, for the \textsc{flights}, \textsc{forest}, and \textsc{galaxies} datasets, we set $t^* = 10000$, $500$, and $1000$, respectively.
+For each of the mean estimation experiments, we set $t^\star$ (see \cref{supp:hyperparameters}) equal to the largest $n$ considered in the experiment.
+In particular, for the \textsc{flights}, \textsc{forest}, and \textsc{galaxies} datasets, we set $t^\star = 10000$, $500$, and $1000$, respectively.

 \cref{fig:real_data_supplementary} adds the results of the standard PPI procedures to the ones shown in \cref{fig:real_data}.

 For these experiments, the improvement of PPI\texttt{++} over standard PPI is small, and the results remain consistent with those in \cref{fig:real_data}.
 That is, PPI methods consistently improve over classical inference, with Bayes-assisted methods providing an additional efficiency boost for moderate labelled sample sizes.